Why do I do what I do?

 Need #5: Growth

 As Tony says, everything in the universe is either growing or dying.
-Growth is all about expansion of capacity, capability or understanding.
+Growth is all about the human desire to increase our sense of capacity, capability or understanding.
 We seek to expand ourselves to feel deeply satisfied.
 Growth can be physical, intellectual, spiritual and emotional.

 For those with growth as a driving need, they constantly strive to learn new things.
 They push their boundaries and are fairly self-sufficient; they also understand the importance of detachment in regards to material things.
 Those seeking the spiritual need of growth can risk leaving others behind because of their devotion to their own improvement.
 They also run the risk of never feeling satisfied, particularly in periods of rest from active development.